 The Core Web Vitals are expected to be introduced in May 2021 in an update.

-As the graph shows, three metrics will be used to measure these new page experience signals.
+As the graph shows, Google will use three metrics to measure these new page experience signals.

 This doesn't reflect the total loading speed of a certain page but rather the first "piece" of content that should be shown within 2.5 seconds according to Google's standards.